JBizarri/steganography/README.md

 ## Contributing

 If you wish to contribute you can have a look at our [CONTRIBUTING.md](CONTRIBUTING.md) for a more detailed guideline.

+Please run `$ poetry install` for the development dependencies and `$ poetry run pre-commit install` for the pre-commit hooks.
+This way tox will run everytime you try to make a commit and check for any linting, formatting and testing errors.

 When making a Pull Request: